MysteryBlokHed/databind/README.md

 ### From crates.io

-To download Databind from crates.io, run `cargo install databind`.
+To download Databind from crates.io, run `cargo install databind --locked`.
 If Rust is [in your PATH](https://www.rust-lang.org/tools/install#installation-notes), then running `databind` from a command line will work.

 ### Locally

-To install Databind from a cloned repository, run `cargo install --path .` in the root directory.
+To install Databind from a cloned repository, run `cargo install --path . --locked` in the root directory.

 ## Documentation